pjhartzell/stac-footprint/stac-footprint.md

 Two options apply to the mask creation step:

 1. `no_data`: Pixel value to exclude from the raster footprint.
 Defaults to `None`, in which case a footprint for the entire raster grid is calculated.
-2. `bands`: Band indices to include in the raster footprint calculation.
-This option is only available in the alternative constructors, where it is used to generate the `data_array` argument.
+2. `bands`: List of band indices to include in the raster footprint calculation.
+Defaults to `[1]`, in which case only the first band is used. *This option is only available in the alternative constructors, where it is used to generate the `data_array` argument.*

 ```python
 footprint = RasterFootprint(data_array, crs, transform, no_data=0).footprint()